Easy pork ramen recipe with tender pork belly. How to cook the pork belly, make it crispy before serving and build the ramen bowl.

 - Slice the green onion thinly, then the radish (you can also cut it into thin sticks), and if using a fresh hot pepper instead of hot sauce, slice it thin.

-- In a skillet over medium-high heat brown slices of pork belly to your desired crispiness.
+- In a frying pan over medium-high heat brown slices of pork belly to your desired crispiness.
 You can cut them into bite sized pieces if you prefer, we like the bigger, thicker version you see in the pictures.

-5. Assemble the dish.
+5. Assemble the bowl of ramen.
 Once you have all your ingredients handy, the table set and any sauces you favor prepared, put together the bowls.

 - Place the cooked noodles at the bottom, top with the bean sprouts and other fresh ingredients, add the egg halves and crispy pork belly.
-Next add the broth – do your best not to ladle it over the pork belly (or it will get soggy fast).
+Next add the broth – do your best not to ladle it over the pork belly, especially not the skin side (or it will get soggy fast).

 You Might Also Like

 - 12 oz (about 6 thick slices) of tender, cooked pork belly*

 - 2 tsp toasted sesame oil (for the bean sprouts)